-Maximum Housing Expense: \$574.00 Multiply by 90% (window of affordability) \$516.00 Maximum Housing Expense Permitted by the Agency: \$516.00
+Maximum Housing Expense: \$597.00 Multiply by 90% (window of affordability) \$537.00 Maximum Housing Expense Permitted by the Agency: \$537.00

 NOTE: The Maximum Housing Expense figures listed in Appendix I have been calculated to include the applicable Window of Affordability.
 Additionally, these rents include utilities.
-To calculate net rents (i.e. the rent collected by the development), utilities charged to the tenant must be subtracted from \$516.00.
+To calculate net rents (i.e., the rent collected by the development), utilities charged to the tenant must be subtracted from \$537.00.

-Tax credit projects that select the minimum set-aside of 40% at 60% but also choose to target more deeply (i.e. 50% of units at 50%) will not be required to use the window of affordability when figuring the rents for these lower targeted units.
+Tax credit projects that select the minimum set-aside of 40% at 60% but also choose to target more deeply (i.e., 50% of the units at or below 50% or 100% of the units at or below 50%) will not be required to use the window of affordability when figuring the rents for these deeper targeted units.